aquifer/aquifer-artifact/README.md

 # aquifer-artifact

-Aquifer extension for creating artifacts for deployment
+Aquifer extension for creating artifacts for deployment.